ToniWonKanobi/theoveranalyzed.net/posts/2015/2/19/christians-not-acting-like-christ.md

 So, to recap:

-*A large amount of conservatives/Republicans -- either directly or indirectly[^di] -- don't tend to care much about the atrocities in the factory farm industry.
-And a lot of Christians are conservatives/Republicans. *
+**A large amount of conservatives/Republicans, either directly or indirectly,[^di] don't tend to care much about the atrocities in the factory farm industry.
+And a lot of Christians are conservatives/Republicans.**

 When I saw today's featured video by HSUS, the irony of the reality rang loud and clear: